named-data/ndn-tools/tools/ping/README.md

 one or more printable characters only, to make it easier for a human operator to read the logs.
 A client implementation MAY restrict this field to be non-empty and have printable characters only.

+The probe Interest SHOULD NOT carry CanBePrefix element.

-The probe Interest SHOULD carry MustBeFresh selector by default.
+The probe Interest SHOULD carry MustBeFresh element.
-A client implementation MAY allow the operator to turn off MustBeFresh selector.
+A client implementation MAY allow the operator to remove MustBeFresh element.

 ### Reply Data